thomeou/SALSA/README.md

 ## Feature extraction

+> ***Note**: under [contrib](contrib), you can find functionality to run SALSA and SALSA-Lite on the fly (CPU), and for an arbitrary number of microphones.
+This may be useful if you are interested in more flexible setups (e.g. involving data augmentation and real-time processing).

 Our code support the following features:

 | Name        | Format   | Component     | Number of channels |